rubenmromero/files-s3-backup/README.md

 # Files-S3-Backup

-Tool to do backup of directories and files on a server and send to S3 service the resulting TAR file.
+Tool to do backup of the selected directories and files on a server and send the resulting TAR file to AWS S3.

 ## Prerequisites